Why Indices Count the Total Number of Black Hole Microstates (at large N): Abstract

 \section{Abstract}

-{ Using supersymmetric localization, we show that the partition function of four-dimensional superconformal gauge theories—computed as a trace over BPS states without the insertion of $(-1)^F$—is protected and independent of the gauge coupling $g_{YM}\,$.
-We derive a matrix-integral representation of this observable for generic four-dimensional superconformal gauge theories.
-For $U(N)$ maximally supersymmetric Yang-Mills theory, we study such matrix integral and show that it localizes to ensembles of superconformal indices near its essential singularities.
-The latter asymptotic localization explains why a single microcanonical index reproduces the growth of the total number of BPS states in a large-$N$ expansion at charges of order $N^2$, despite exhibiting large sign-oscillations due to the insertion of $(-1)^F\,$.
-To compute quantum corrections to entropy, at finite $N$, the correct observable is the protected partition function which by definition is a positive quantity.
+{ Using supersymmetric localization, we show that the partition function of four-dimensional superconformal gauge theories—computed as a trace over BPS states without the insertion of $(-1)^F$—is perturbatively protected and piecewise independent of the gauge coupling.
+We derive a matrix-integral representation of this observable at $g_{\text{YM}}=0\,$ for generic four-dimensional superconformal gauge theories.
+For $U(N)$ maximally supersymmetric Yang--Mills theory we study such a matrix integral and show that, even at finite $N\,$, it localizes to ensembles of superconformal indices near its essential singularities.
+The latter asymptotic localization projects out any potential discontinuity of the perturbatively protected partition function from zero to strong coupling and explains why single microcanonical indices reproduce the growth of the total number of BPS states in co-dimension one regions of large charges, up to large oscillations due to the insertion of $(-1)^F\,$.
+To compute quantum corrections to entropy at finite $N$ and small charges, the correct observable is the perturbatively protected partition function, which by definition is a positive quantity.

-To study this protected observable, we propose and test an improvement of the Cardy-like method that allows us to identify and compute perturbatively exact expressions for the leading large-$N$ onshell action of eigenvalue-configurations that we call orbifold, dressed orbifold, and eigenvalue-instanton saddles. }
+We propose and test an improvement of the Cardy-like method that allows us to identify and compute perturbatively exact expressions for the leading large-$N$ on-shell action of eigenvalue configurations that we call orbifold, dressed orbifold, and eigenvalue-instanton saddles.
+These are also saddle points of large-charge expansions at finite $N\,$.
+We test the conclusions obtained from such large-charge saddle-point analysis at $N=2$ using explicit Cauchy-residue evaluation. }